stealjs/steal-tools/doc/grunt-build.md

 ## Use

-`"stealBuild"` is registered as a grunt multi-build task.
-Specify the default "stealBuild" task options as follows:
+`"steal-build"` is registered as a grunt multi-build task.
+Specify the default "steal-build" task options as follows:

     grunt.initConfig({
-      stealBuild: {
+      "steal-build": {
         default: {
           options: {
             system: {